Social Action

 At Stone Ridge, Social Action begins with a question: How is my well-being bound up in yours?

-Rooted in Goal III, our program invites students to recognize their responsibility to one another and to the wider world.
+Rooted in Goal III: A social awareness which impels to action, our program invites students to recognize their responsibility to one another and to the wider world.
 Inspired by St. Madeleine Sophie Barat’s belief that a child who knows she is loved by God can transform the world, our students learn that love moves outward.
 It acts.

 A Community Committed to Service